tml-tuebingen/forgetting-contamination/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg?color=g&style=plastic)](https://opensource.org/licenses/MIT)

-This is the code repository for the paper ["How much can we forget about Data Contamination?"](https://arxiv.org/abs/2410.03249) by Sebastian Bordt, Suraj Srinivas, Valentyn Boreiko, and Ulrike von Luxburg.
+This is the code repository for the ICML'25 paper ["How much can we forget about Data Contamination?"](https://arxiv.org/abs/2410.03249).

 # Overview